hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-hiking-boots.markdown

 Proper hiking boots are important if you are planning to hike in the mountains or with a heavy backpack.

-For day trips which are not that demanding [lightweight hiking shoes](http://www.hikeventures.com/best-ultralight-hiking-shoes/) could be an alternative to traditional hiking boots.
+For day trips which are not that demanding [lightweight hiking shoes](http://www.hikeventures.com/best-light-hiking-shoes/) could be an alternative to traditional hiking boots.

-owever, after my trips in the [Alps](http://www.hikeventures.com/e5-crossing-the-alps-from-germany-to-italy/) and in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.
+However, after my trips in the [Alps](http://www.hikeventures.com/e5-crossing-the-alps-from-germany-to-italy/) and in [Swedish Lapland](http://www.hikeventures.com/hiking-and-packrafting-in-sarek-day-1/) I am not such a fan of ultralight hiking shoes and would rather take a pair of proper hiking boots with me.

 Here is my <a href="#list">selection</a> of the best hiking boots for 2017.
 Also have a look at our <a href="#interview">interview</a> at the end of this article.